aimeeu/armory-docs-docsy/content/en/docs/ArmorySpinnaker/configure_kayenta.md

 ---
-layout: post

 title: Automated Canary Deployments
-order: 50

 ---

-{:.no_toc}
-* This is a placeholder for an unordered list that will be replaced with ToC.
-To exclude a header, add {:.no_toc} after it.
-{:toc}

 ## Configure Kayenta

 The open source Spinnaker documentation has a good overview of how to configure Kayenta using Halyard at
 [Set up canary support](https://www.spinnaker.io/setup/canary/).